roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher ****** bysadkins116© Hector Martinez grabbed Sandy's leash and pulled her over to where she was kneeling at his feet.
+Hector Martinez grabbed Sandy's leash and pulled her over to where she was kneeling at his feet.
 He then told her, "Slut, you have two choices.
 One, you can beg to do whatever we want and go home soon, or two, crawl back to the cell and be transferred down to the state prison and spend the next several years in jail.
 It's your choice.
 What's it going to be slut?"

  Sandy gasped.
 What choice was that?
 She slowly lowered her head and whispered, "Please use me as you wish."